joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     VEP_MIS_THRES=2

-  After filling the configuration file, ``cwas configuration`` command will create symlinks of annotation datasets into the working directory and fill the ``.cwas_env`` file in the home directory for storing environmental variables.
+  After filling the configuration file, ``cwas configuration`` command will create symlinks of annotation datasets into the working directory.
+  The command will also add environmental variables for CWAS-Plus in the ``.cwas_env`` file in the home directory.

   .. code-block:: solidity